gojek/clickstream-web/docs/reference/options.md

 # Options

 Clickstream Web SDK provides following configuration options.
-This configuration can be passed while initialising the SDK.
+This configuration can be passed while initializing the SDK.

 ## **event**